dino-/arch-install/README.md

 ## Using this playbook

-Edit the file `inventory/group_vars/all.yml`.
-There are many things here that will be specific to your system's hardware and how you want it set up.

 You can run this on a different machine than you're setting up (remote inventory) or on the new system itself (localhost inventory).
 This is determined by which inventory file you choose on the command line, examples